topher235/neon-drifter/tasks.md

 ## Tunnel Segments

 - [ ] Make all tunnel segments the same width (obstacles will be the difficulty)
+- [ ] Fix player can move outside starting segment if they move fast enough

+## Stats

+- [ ] Track number of dailies completed
+- [ ] Show top speed for today's daily

+## Polish

+- [ ] New animation for title
+- [ ] Add explosion particles when player dies
+- [ ] Add particles when player picks up collectible
+- [ ] New animations for HUD elements (score, distance, speed, etc.)

 ## Ads